Im-Rises/cTwinPrimeNumberParallel/README.md

 For an explanation on `How to use` go to the according section.

 The different algorithms used are described below.

+The finderSeq version is composed of the sequential prime number finder and the sequential twin prime number finder.

 ## Algorithms